Find Out Your Cost of Attendance before you Start School

 Know up front what your estimated costs are for attendance at Martinsburg College.
 The Needs Analysis – or Cost of Attendance – below gives you a picture of what you need to budget to attend the college.
 This calculation is used to determine your “financial need,” which is the basis of financial aid award packages, as well as eligibility for other types of financial assistance.

-The tuition rate will vary depending upon the number of credits taken per year and the number of transfer credits awarded.
-For certificate programs, the per credit tuition cost is $222 and for associate’s degrees, the per credit cost is $250.
+The tuition rate will vary depending upon the program, the number of credits taken per year and the number of transfer credits awarded.
+For all certificate programs, the cost per credit varies from $250 – $287.26.
+For associate degree programs, the cost per credit is $287.26.

 Indirect and Direct Costs

 Both direct and indirect costs make up the cost of attendance.